Oxeye daisy

 About This Species

-Originally from Eurasia, Oxeye daisy was first introduced to North America in seed mixes.
-It is still commonly sold in many store-bought wildflower mixes and remains popular among gardeners despite its negative impacts.
+Oxeye daisy (Dog daisy, Marguerite) was first introduced through seed mixes and is still commonly sold in many store-bought wildflower mixes and remains popular among gardeners despite its negative impacts.
+It was introduced from its native range of Europe.
 It spreads rapidly and is often found in pastures, grasslands, waste areas and along roadsides.
 A single plant can produce up to 26,000 seeds that can survive in the soil for up to 20 years.
 In large infestations, Oxeye daisy reduces the number of native plants and reduces forage for livestock and wildlife.
-This plant is considered a noxious weed in the many parts of BC.
+Oxeye daisy is designated as a Regional Noxious Weed by the BC Weed Control Act.

 How to Identify